-Mentoring is to support and encourage students to manage their own learning and behavioural maximizing and enhancing while their potential. soft-skills. performance. and becoming a competent and a self-confident person.
-Unique and distinguished industrial personals from related industries are connected with students through the department in order for the students to get an intimate experience in the industry surroundings.
+Mentoring is to support and encourage students to manage their own learning and behavioural while maximizing and enhancing their potential, soft-skills, performance, and becoming a competent and a self-confident person.
+Unique and distinguished industrial personals from related industries with students through connected the department in order for the students to get an experience the intimate in industry surroundings.
 During a period of 13 weeks in semester IV, each group of students are assigned a mentor and students travel to the mentor's organization.
-Some of the key elements focused by the mentors are leadership communication skills. teamwork. skills. attitude, etiquette, and personal grooming.
-This course provides the students a virtuous opportunity to extend themselves as a wellrounded person who are well equipped for the future.
+Some of the key elements focused by the mentors are communication skills, leadership skills, teamwork, attitude, etiquette, and personal grooming.
+This course provides the students a virtuous opportunity to extend themselves as a well- rounded person who are well equipped for the future.